-The Champs Elysees were commissioned in 1667 by Louis XIV (picture), the King of Versailles Palace, in the perspective of the Louvre and Tuileries Gardens.
-More Champs Elysees facts.
+The Champs Elysees were commissioned in 1667 by Louis XIV (picture), the King of Versailles Palace, in the perspective of the Louvre Museum and Les Tuileries Gardens.
+Detailed Champs Elysees facts.
 Champs Elysees pronunciation

 The Champs Elysees Avenue may be the top Paris shopping district.
 Many very famous brands have long established there a large showroom or flagship store.

 Fashion and cars are specially well represented.
 As the Champs Elysees are also one of the most expensive avenues in the world, you won't find independent shops there.
-See list of stores on Champs Elysees.
+Check list of Champs Elysees shopping venues.

 The walking tour up the Champs Elysees shopping area from Franklin Roosevelt metro station (line 1) to Charles de Gaulle station (line 1) takes 30 minutes.

-In two hours, do the greatest Paris walking tour from Louvre to Arc de Triomphe through Champs Elysees.
+In two hours, do the Paris triomphal way walking tour from Louvre to Arc de Triomphe through Champs Elysees.